 If you answered “yes,” you may be what Gretchen Rubin calls an “obliger.”
 Take the free quiz to find out.

-In Rubin’s framework, obligers readily meet outer expectations, but they struggle to keep the commitments they make to themselves.
+In Rubin’s framework outlined in The Four Tendencies, obligers readily meet outer expectations, but they struggle to keep the commitments they make to themselves.
 While obligers make up the majority of the population, they are the most likely to report wishing they were a different type.
 Obligers have extreme difficulty saying “no” to other people’s requests–sometimes even just perceived requests.
 The other types do not share this difficulty in saying “no,” and so they might not realize the amount of work their obliger colleagues take on.
 As time goes on, obligers can burn out easily, or feel resentful that others do not seem to value the sacrifices they make to say “yes” to those requests.

 The structure of academic employment in general–and the tenure track, specifically–seems the perfect storm for obligers.
 You are thrust into a new and unfamiliar and high-stakes environment, where those asking things of you (creating external obligations) will make the ultimate decision about whether you get to keep your job… in 6 years.
 You are also expected to teach well, which obligers readily do.
 And then, you are supposed to establish your research pipeline.
 Because they respond extremely well to external commitments, they tend to do well with scholarly activities with a firm, non-negotiable deadline such as conferences or solicited article submissions, but struggle to write regularly, to establish and maintain a long-term scholarly pipeline and to complete projects with more nebulous deadlines.